Commercial Strategies for

 Follow best practices when tracking waste diversion data and use it to show gains and losses.
-Showing losses is just as valuable as gains as they are an opportunity to make improvements, boost positive staff morale, and drive focus where changes are needed.
-Each of these moves the process forward.
+Relaying this valuable data is an opportunity to make improvements, boost positive staff morale, and drive focus where changes are needed.

 Landfill waste reduction is an improvement in business operational efficiency.
-Having a budget to ensure cost saving programs, such as recycling and food waste composting, can continue is essential to optimization.
-Budgets for these types of programs can be justified when useful data tracking shows cost savings from actual volume reduction, having “right-sized” hauler contracts, and increases in participation rates.
+Creating annual budget allowances ensure cost saving waste diversion programs can continue is essential to optimization.
+Budgets for these types of programs can be justified when useful data tracking shows cost savings from actual volume reduction, having “right-sized” hauler contracts, and increases in recycling participation rates.

 Review and Re-evaluate